gemadarc/gemadarc.github.io/education/school.md

 ## Financial assistance

 PIRE GEMADARC provides some limited amount of [travel support](http://pire.gemadarc.org/education/#travel-support) for graduate students.
+However, to be elegible to receive the support, one has to register before April 30, 2018.

 For students at [USD], please check <http://www.usd.edu/cage/study-abroad/financial-aid>.
 The link also include some general information on finding financial assistance.